andreamerello/pic-revenge/README.md

 --disable-s08-port
 --disable-stm8-port
 ```
-Basically I disabled all archs except pic-16 and pic-14 in order to speed-up build
+Basically I disabled all archs except pic-16 and pic-14 in order to speed-up build.

-Finally I wanted few simple already-made examples to test the whole thing.
+Finally I wanted few simple already-made examples to start with.
 I found a git repo with few examples for both PIC16 and PIC18 devices; they was made
-for SDCC, so I added another git submodule :)
+for SDCC, so I added another git submodule to my repo :)

 With this SW collection, you should be covered on all the workflow, from C to HW :)